Tommaso Tentoni

-Tommaso Tentoni (born 10 June 1997) is an Italian footballer who plays as a right back.
+Tommaso Tentoni (born 10 June 1997) is an Italian footballer who plays as a right-back.

-Club career
+Career

 Atalanta

 Born in Ancona, Tentoni was a youth exponent of Atalanta.
 Here he made 23 appearances and scored 1 goal for their U-19 team.

 Loan to Forlì

 On 1 July 2015, Tentoni was loaned to Serie D side Forlì on a 2-year loan deal.
 On 6 September, Tentoni made his Serie D debut and he scored his first goal for Forlì in the 58th minute of a 5–1 away win over Villafranca Veronese, he played the entire match.
 On 11 November he scored his second goal in the 9th minute of a 4–3 home win over Lentigione.
 On 20 December he scored his third goal in the 83rd minute of a 5–1 home win over Delta Porto Tolle.
 Tentoni ended his first season to Forlì with 30 appearances and 3 goals and he helped the team to reach the promotion in Serie C, and on 27 August 2016, Tentoni made his professional debut in Serie C in a 1–0 away defeat against Venezia, he was replaced by Gianluca Piccoli in the 43rd minute.
 On 24 September he played his first entire match in Serie C, a 1–0 away defeat against Sambenedettese.
 On 7 September he scored twice in a 2–2 away draw against Bassano Virtus.
 Tentoni ended his second season to Forlì with 27 appearances, 5 goals and 1 assist, but Forlì was relegated in Serie D after the play-out matches against Fano.
 In total Tentoni made 55 appearances, 8 goals and 1 assist.